-Safe Living Conditions Score: 6 Although the police maintains a reputation of being efficient (sometimes too efficient, as the institution is granted significant powers and discretion vis-à-vis the citizenry), concerns over internal security are high.
+Although the police maintains a reputation of being efficient (sometimes too efficient, as the institution is granted significant powers and discretion vis-àvis the citizenry), concerns over internal security are high.
 Attention has focused on repeated outbreaks of urban violence in the suburbs or other areas.
 Following a rising level of petty crime and several terrorist attacks on French territory and abroad, citizens have been more and more vocal about the need to be better protected by enforcing "law and order" measures.
 There is a growing feeling of insecurity related to the rise of robbery both in cities and - this is a new phenomenon - in the countryside.
-Drug trafficking and violence are such in some neighborhoods of large cities that they are seen as off-limits.
-There is obviously a relationship between the economic and social crisis and this increase in feelings of insecurity.
+Drug trafficking and violence are such in some neighborhoods of large cities that they are seen as off-limits (e.g., 28 drug trafficking-related murders occurred in Marseilles from January to October 2016).
+There is a clear relationship between the economic and social crisis and this increasing sense of insecurity.
 This situation has also had a decisive impact on protest votes in favor of the extreme-right party, the National Front.

-Nonetheless, domestic security policy is able on the whole to protect citizens; some problems (related to urban violence for instance) are often linked to social problems and have to be managed by actions beyond security policy.
+Nonetheless, domestic security policy is able on the whole to protect citizens; some problems, such as those related to urban violence, are often linked to

+Safe Living Conditions Score: 6 social problems and have to be managed by actions beyond security policy.

-The 13 November terrorist attacks have boosted the topic of security to the top of the political agenda, triggering real concerns as well as political polemics driven by the populist and extreme right.
-The government has reacted to this with new security measures, issuing a temporary state of emergency and giving more powers to the executive and to police to prevent and fight terrorist acts.
-It is too early to measure the impact of these measures on internal security.
+The terrorist attacks of 13 November 2015 have elevated the topic of security to the top of the political agenda, triggering real concerns as well as political polemics driven by the populist and extreme right.
+The government has reacted to this with new security measures, issuing a temporary state of emergency and giving more powers to the executive and police to prevent and fight terrorist acts.
+The "state of emergency," which gives extraordinary powers of investigation to the police, was further extended until July 2017 after the 14 July 2016 attack in Nice (86 people dead, 434 injured).
+In spite of this, the government faces protests from police forces frustrated by increasing demonstrations and social violence and by what they consider a too-lenient attitude by the judiciary.